-A pre-requirement for the characterization of 802.11 devices is to quantify their "baseline" power consumption, i.e., when the devices neither send nor receive traffic.
+A prerequisite for the characterization of 802.11 devices is to quantify their "baseline" power consumption, i.e., when the devices neither send nor receive traffic.
 Table II reports measurements for the Soekris platform in three "baseline" configurations.
 Note that plugging the wireless card ("WiFi off") increases consumption by 0.29 W (+12.6%), whereas loading the driver and associating to an AP ("Idle") further increases the consumption by 0.98 W (an extra 25% increment).
 The power consumed in the "Idle" state, named ρ{id} , will be used as baseline reference in what follows.

-A. Understanding transmission costs
+A. Understanding Transmission Costs

 Results in this section aim at characterizing the energy cost of transmissions.
 To avoid biasing results with the ACK reception cost (separately quantified later on), the following results are obtained for unicast unacknowledged frames.
-ACKs have been disabled by setting the noackpolicy bit of the WMM (Wi-Fi Multimedia) parameters for the Access Point parameter set: this introduces an Information Element in beacon frames that prevents associated stations from replying with ACKs (confirmed by sniffed traces).
-Each result is obtained by measuring the power consumption over a 20 seconds experiment.
+ACKs have been disabled by setting the noackpolicy bit of the WMM (Wi-Fi Multimedia) parameters for the access point parameter set: This introduces an Information Element in beacon frames that prevents associated stations from replying with ACKs (confirmed by sniffed traces).
+Each result is obtained by measuring the power consumption over a 20-s experiment.
 Unless otherwise specified, all experiments are based on UDP traffic.

-Transmission power consumption patterns: Measurements of total device power consumption have been carried out spanning all the combinations of the following four parameters: (i) frame size L from 80 to 1500 in steps of 20 bytes, (ii) modulation and coding schemes MCS \in {6, 12, 24, 48} Mbps, (iii) configured transmission power txpower \in {6, 9, 12, 15} dBm, and (iv) frame generation rates λ_g from 100 to 2000 in steps of 100 frames per second (fps).
+Transmission Power Consumption Patterns: Measurements of total device power consumption have been carried out spanning all the combinations of the following four parameters: 1) frame size L from 80 to 1500 in steps of 20 B; 2) modulation and coding schemes MCS \in {6, 12, 24, 48} Mb/s; 3) configured transmission power txpower \in {6, 9, 12, 15} dBm; and 4) frame generation rates λ_g from 100 to 2000 in steps of 100 frames per second (fps).

-As we observe from the above mesurements that, for a given txpower, λ_g and MCS configuration, power consumption increases proportionally to the air time, it turns out that the most insightful way to represent such results is via a power/airtime plot shown in Fig. 1.
-Such plot reports the average power consumed by the whole device, versus the channel airtime percentage $\tau{tx} = \lambda_g T_L$, where λ_g is the frame generation rate (kept below saturation), and $T_L = T{PLCP} + (H+L)/MCS$ is the time required to transmit a frame of size L using the modulation and coding scheme MCS, duly accounting for the Physical Layer Convergence Protocol preamble T{PLCP} , and the MAC overhead H (MAC header plus FCS).
+As we observe from the above measurements that, for a given txpower, λ{g} , and MCS configuration, power consumption increases proportionally to the air time, it turns out that the most insightful way to represent such results is via a power/airtime plot shown in Fig. 1.
+Such a plot reports the average power consumed by the whole device, versus the channel airtime percentage $\tau{tx} = \lambda_g T_L$, where λ_g is the frame generation rate (kept below saturation), and $T_L = T{PLCP} + (H + L)/MCS$ is the time required to transmit a frame of size L using the modulation and coding scheme MCS, duly accounting for the Physical Layer Convergence Protocol preamble T{PLCP} , and the MAC overhead H (MAC header plus FCS).
 The plot shows the values resulting from applying a simple linear regression to all the samples obtained for a given configuration, as well as the corresponding standard asymptotic error, which is computed with the assumption that the error of each individual sample is normally distributed [33].
 For reference purposes, the plot also depicts the baseline power consumption ρ{id} when the target device is in "Idle" state.
-From the plots, it clearly appears that the total device power consumption, denoted \mathbf{P} , is articulated into three main components:
+From the plots, it clearly appears that the total device power consumption, denoted \mathbf{P} , is articulated into three main components where:

-Fig. 1: Total power consumed by (unacknowledged) transmissions vs. airtime percentage τ{tx} .
+Fig. 1.
+Total power consumed by (unacknowledged) transmissions versus airtime percentage $\tau{\rm tx}$.

-$$\mathbf{P} = \rho{id} + P{tx} + P{xg}(\lambda_g),\tag{1}$$
+$$\mathbf{P} = \rho{\rm id} + P{\rm tx} + P{\rm xg}(\lambda{\rm g}) \tag{1}$$